Single-qubit gate teleportation provides a quantum advantage: Quantum advantage against

 \subsubsection{Possibilistic state tomography from the magic square}

 The procedure of~\cite{grier2020interactive} reduces possibilistic stabilizer state tomography to possibilistic circuit simulation.
 Here we restate their result in a simplified and specialized form suitable for our purposes: \begin{theorem}[Adapted from~\cite{grier2020interactive}] Let $Q:\cC^L\rightarrow\cP$ be arbitrary.
 Suppose~$\cO$ is a deterministic oracle (i.e., a function) solving~$\psim{\PCliff{Q}_L}$.
-There is an algorithm $\cA^{\cO}$ with access to~$\cO$ with the following properties: \begin{enumerate}[(i)] \item $\cA^{\cO}$ takes as input a sequence~$(C_1,\ldots,C_L)\in\cC^L$. \item The output of~$\cA^{\cO}$ is a pair $(S_1,S_2)$ of two distinct two-qubit Pauli operators of the form~$S_j=P_A^j\otimes P_B^j$ with $P_A^j,P_B^j\in \cP\setminus \{I\}$, for $j=1,2$. \item Each operator~$S_j$ for $j=1,2$ has expectation value~$\{\pm 1\}$ in the state~$(I_A\otimes C_L\cdots C_1)\ket{\Phi}$. \item The algorithm~$\cA^{\cO}$ makes~$O(1)$ queries to~$\cO$. \item The algorithm~$\cA^{\cO}$ is realizable by a non-uniform $\AC^0$-circuit. \end{enumerate} \end{theorem} In the remainder of this section, we outline the proof of Theorem~\ref{thm:mainreductiongrier}.
-We first show that the oracle~$\cO$ can be used to learn a non-stabilizer~$M$ of the state~$(I_A\otimes C_L\cdots C_1)\Phi$.
-Here a non-stabilizer of a stabilizer state~$\Psi$ is a Pauli operator~$M$ such that $\bra{\Psi} M\ket{\Psi}=0$. \begin{lemma} Let~$\cO$ be a deterministic oracle for~$\psim{\PCliff{Q}_L}$.
-Then there is an $\NC^0$-algorithm~$\cN^{\cO}$ which takes as input an $L$-tuple $(C_1,\ldots,C_L)\in\cC^L$, \begin{enumerate}[(i)] \item makes $6$~queries to~$\cO$, and \item outputs a non-stabilizer~$M$ of the state~$(I_A\otimes C_L\cdots C_1)\Phi$. \end{enumerate} \end{lemma} The proof of Lemma~\ref{lem:magicsquarelearning} exploits the fact that measurements of the observables of the magic square illustrated in Fig.~\ref{fig:magicsquare} cannot be explained by a non-contextual model. \begin{proof} Each row~$j\in [3]$ of the magic square in Fig.~\ref{fig:magicsquare} consists of three commuting Pauli observables~$(P_{j,1},P_{j,2},P_{j,3})$ which can be jointly measured, i.e., give rise to a measurement with outcomes~$(m_{j,1},m_{j,2},m_{j,3})\in \{\pm 1\}^3$ corresponding to the eigenvalues of the corresponding operators.
-Similarly, each column~$k\in [3]$ of the magic square defines a measurement with three (dependent) measurement outcomes~$(m'_{1,k},m'_{2,k},m'_{3,k})$ associated with observables~$(P_{1,k},P_{2,k},P_{3,k})$.
-In total, the magic square thus defines six measurements, one for each row and column.
+There is an algorithm $\cA^{\cO}$ with access to~$\cO$ with the following properties: \begin{enumerate}[(i)] \item $\cA^{\cO}$ takes as input a sequence~$(C_1,\ldots,C_L)\in\cC^L$. \item The algorithm~$\cA^{\cO}$ either reports failure or outputs a pair $(S_1,S_2)$ of two distinct two-qubit Pauli operators of the form $S_j=P_A^j\otimes P_B^j$ with $P_A^j,P_B^j\in \cP\setminus \{I\}$, for $j=1,2$.
+The latter (successful) event happens with probability at least $2/3$. \item When the algorithm succeeds, each operator~$S_j$ for $j=1,2$ has expectation value~$\{\pm 1\}$ in the state~$(I\otimes (C_L\cdots C_1))\ket{\Phi}$. \item The algorithm~$\cA^{\cO}$ makes~$O(1)$ queries to~$\cO$. \item The algorithm~$\cA^{\cO}$ is realizable by an $\NC^0$-circuit which uses uniformly random bits and has oracle access to $\cO$. \end{enumerate} \end{theorem} In the remainder of this section, we outline the proof of Theorem~\ref{thm:mainreductiongrier}.
+We first show that the oracle~$\cO$ can be used to learn a non-stabilizer~$M$ of the state~$(I\otimes (C_L\cdots C_1))\ket{\Phi}$.
+Here a \emph{non-stabilizer} of a stabilizer state~$\ket{\Psi}$ is a Pauli operator~$M$ such that $\bra{\Psi} M\ket{\Psi}=0$. \begin{lemma} Let~$\cO$ be a deterministic oracle for~$\psim{\PCliff{Q}_L}$.
+Then there is an $\NC^0$-algorithm~$\cN^{\cO}$ which takes as input an $L$-tuple $(C_1,\ldots,C_L)\in\cC^L$, \begin{enumerate}[(i)] \item makes $6$~queries to~$\cO$, and \item outputs a non-stabilizer~$M$ of the state~$(I\otimes (C_L\cdots C_1))\ket{\Phi}$. \end{enumerate} \end{lemma} The proof of Lemma~\ref{lem:magicsquarelearning} exploits the fact that measurements of the observables of the magic square illustrated in Fig.~\ref{fig:magicsquare} cannot be explained by a non-contextual model.